praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

 When a function is invoked, a new execution context is added to the top of the call stack.
 Once the function execution is completed, its execution context is removed from the top of the call stack.

 ##### Hoisting
 Hoisting is a javascript mechanism where __function declarations__ are moved to the top of their scope before code execution.

 Hoisting is a JavaScript technique.

-Before Execution of the JS code, It create a Global Execution Context.
+Before Execution of the JS code, It creates a Global Execution Context.

 var keyword variables and function declarations are stored in Global Execution Context.

 var keyword variable takes __undefined__ as a default value.

 If it is a Function Declaraion, It will be stored entire function.

 </details>